 It’s not fun to think about, but it’s important to have a plan in place in case the unimaginable were to happen.
 As a parent, I know I want to make sure my family is covered, especially if I’m no longer around to help.

 But what exactly is life insurance–and do you really need it?
-In this post I’ll walk you through the basics of life insurance: how it works, who it’s for, and why it should probably be a part of your family’s budget.
+In this post I’ll walk you through the life insurance basics: how it works, who it’s for, and why it should probably be a part of your family’s budget.

 What is life insurance?